vinsha5goyal/Flipkart-Product-Review-Sentiment-Analysis-/README.md

-# Flipkart-Product-Review-Sentiment-Analysis-
-Sentiment analysis of Flipkart product reviews using NLP and ML (Naive Bayes,  Random Forest) with up to 91% accuracy.
-Includes GUI for live prediction via Streamlit
-Here’s a professional `README.md` file you can include in your GitHub repository for the Flipkart Review Sentiment Analysis project.
-It explains the project's goal, how it works, and how to run it:

 ---

 # 📊 Flipkart Product Review Sentiment Analysis

 This project analyzes Flipkart product reviews using Natural Language Processing (NLP) and Machine Learning techniques to classify sentiments as **positive** or **negative**.
-It compares two popular classifiers: **Naive Bayes** and **Random Forest**, visualizes key insights from the data, and highlights important predictive features.
+It compares two popular classifiers: **Naive Bayes** and **Random Forest**, visualizes key insights from the data, and highlights important predictive features.Here’s a professional `README.md` file you can include in your GitHub repository for the Flipkart Review Sentiment Analysis project.
+It explains the project's goal, how it works, and how to run it:

 ## 📁 Dataset